CopperBadger/gatsby-starter-netlify-cms/src/pages/blog/2019-05-09-artist-spotlight-vampire-weekend.md

 > I see a mansard roof through the trees / I see a salty message written in the eaves / The ground beneath my feet / The hot garbage and concrete / And now the tops of buildings, I can see them too. *Mansard Roof*

-I transferred around a couple of times before I got my bachelor's in computer science, but my first university was a beatiful campus in the countryside that exuded the sort of academic energy that I believed a good university should.
+I transferred around a couple of times before I got my bachelor's in computer science, but my first university was a beautiful campus in the countryside that exuded the sort of academic energy that I believed a good university should.
 A fifty-year-old library with brutalist concrete features and musty books; hidden windowed alcoves furnished for studying; central dining hall by the clock tower overlooking the reflecting pond.
 The downtown campus, 30 minutes by bus, with uncountable hallways.
 The classroom building with the secret top-floor room that was always locked and could only be accessed by a single stairway.

 Vampire Weekend was the perfect narrator for my years there.
 Ezra's evocative, brainiac lyrics and the band's inventive instrumental layed over the contours of academic life ("Spanish brownstone with chairs of leather / and Spanish ways to move along" -- *One (Blake's Got a New Face)*) in a way that made me feel immediately informed and confident walking from class to class, grabbing dinner at the student commons, or outlining presentations in the science building.
 Vampire Weekend was at once the music of some phantom young and intellectual in-crowd with a chronic obsession with tennis and history class (a sentiment Ezra actually echoed in [an interview with The Feed](https://youtu.be/cEWMmCJqs6E?t=148), describing their debut as "college preppy dress-up"), but also the music of a very pivotal time in my life.